 epirus run as the created project deploys a real Hello World smart contract when it runs.
 This funding activity allows you to pay for transactions on the public Ethereum network.

 Finally, click on the Dashboard link in Epirus Explorer to see an overview of the public Ethereum network your contract was deployed to.

 You can learn more about the Epirus Explorer here.

 # Next Steps

-From here you'll probably want to start digging further through the project code created by the Epirus SDK.
+From here you'll probably want to start digging further through the project code created by the Epirus SDK and experimenting with some of the other CLI options.
 Read more here.